kjunblk/VCNFT/README.md

 # Verifiable Credential NFT
 ## Abstract
 ## Contracts

-### Simple Summary
-### Definitions

-* Identifier: a piece of data that uniquely identifies the identity, an ethereum address
-* delegate: an address that is delegated for a specific time to perform some sort of function on behalf of an identity
-* delegateType: the type of a delegate, is a section name with verification relationships (https://www.w3.org/TR/did-core/#verification-relationships) in a DID document for examples:
-    * authentication
-    * assertionMethod
-* attribute: a piece of data associated with the identity

 ### Read credential data for a NFT
 #### claimURI
 Returns a URI pointing to a resource with the claims of the given credential NFT.